John Ashe (general): American Revolutionary War

-After he resigned his commission, William Smallwood of Maryland was selected to command the North Carolina militia in 1780 and 1781.

-Capture and death
+Death

 Returning to Wilmington, he remained active there in suppressing Loyalist activity in the district.
-He was captured and held as a prisoner of war following the town's occupation in 1781 by the army of General Charles Cornwallis, 1st Marquess Cornwallis.

-Contracting smallpox while imprisoned, Ashe was paroled, but died in Sampson County on October 24 shortly after his release.
+He was captured and held as a prisoner of war following the town's occupation in 1781 by the army of General Lord Cornwallis.
+Contracting smallpox while imprisoned, Ashe was paroled, but died on October 24 in Duplin County (present-day Sampson County), North Carolina shortly after his release from captivity.

-Family
+Personal life

-He married Rebecca Moore, sister of Judge Maurice Moore and General James Moore.
-They had four sons: William, Samuel, John, and A'Court (none of whom left children) and three daughters: Harriet, Eliza (whose husband, William H. Hill, was U.S. district attorney), and Mary (who married an Alston and whose son, Joseph, was governor of South Carolina and husband of Theodosia, the daughter of Aaron Burr).
+Ashe married Rebecca Moore, sister of Maurice Moore and James Moore.
+They had four sons: William, Samuel, John, and A'Court and three daughters: Harriet, Eliza, and Mary.
 One of his sons, John Ashe Jr., served as a captain in the 4th North Carolina Regiment.
-Governor Samuel Ashe, for whom Asheville, North Carolina was named, was his younger brother, and other descendants (not named Ashe since none of their male children had offspring) have continued to play a role in North Carolina politics, including Margaret Ashe Pruette, arrested as part of Moral Monday during the 2013 North Carolina legislative protests.
+Governor Samuel Ashe, for whom Asheville, North Carolina, was named, was his younger brother, and other descendants have continued to play a role in North Carolina politics, including Margaret Ashe Pruette, arrested as part of Moral Monday during the 2013 North Carolina legislative protests.